Printer

 All six printers across the spec dimensions that matter most for Trilogy's use case.

 Pricing is tentative.
-Estimates reflect published MSRPs and currently advertised rebates as of April 28, 2026 — subject to change at any time.
-Both Epson instant rebates expire April 30, 2026; HP's $1,000 trade-in cash back runs through June 30, 2026.
+Estimates reflect manufacturer MSRP and authorized-dealer pricing as of April 28, 2026 — subject to change.
+Additional dealer promotions may be available at quote time.
 Final pricing will be confirmed with authorized dealers once a printer is selected.

 | Spec | HP 630 | HP 630W | HP 730 | HP 730W | Epson S60600 | Epson S80600 |